syyang-cs/syyang-cs.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Our paper "Efficient Learning-based Top-k Representative Similar Subtrajectory Query" is accepted by ICDE 2024.
+Our paper "TierBase: A Workload-Driven Cost-Optimized Key-Value Store" is accepted by ICDE 2025.